franciscovillaescusa/CAMELS/docs/source/data_access.rst

 Instructions
 ************

-CAMELS data is stored at the Rusty cluster of the Flatiron Institute in New York City and its data can be access through the Binder system.
+CAMELS data is stored at the Rusty cluster of the Flatiron Institute in New York City, and its data can be access through the Binder system.
 A partial copy of the data is also stored at the Tiger cluster at Princeton University.

 We provide instructions on how to access the data below.